onlynaresh/TipsyCalculator/README.md

   1)Background colors for settings view<br>
   2)Make sure the keyboard is always visible and the bill amount is always the first responder<br>
   3)Remember the bill amount across app restarts.
-After an extended period of time, clear the state
+After an extended period of time, clear the state<br>

+  Mar 20th,2017 -

+  1) Added animation to load the fields on home screen one after the other with a set delay.<br>
+  2) Changed the background color of home screen whenever the bill change function is invoked.<br>
+  3) Changed the dimensions of the tip control as screen loads and cannot go beyond the UIscreen bounds<br>

    ![alt tag](TipsyCalc.gif)